 In both cases, one ticket will be allocated per person.
 For additional ticket details and link to the online ticket registration when it is available, visit the ticket information page.

-"We are pleased that Tim Russert has agreed to be the inaugural speaker for The Bucknell Forum," said Bucknell President Brian C. Mitchell.
+The Bucknell Forum "We are pleased that Tim Russert has agreed to be the inaugural speaker for The Bucknell Forum," said Bucknell President Brian C. Mitchell.
 "His deep knowledge of Washington and the media's role in presidential elections, his experience interviewing today's political newsmakers, and his stature in broadcasting make him an ideal speaker to set the stage for the Forum and its engagement with 2008 national election issues."

 "The Bucknell Forum: The Citizen & Politics in America" is a national speakers series exploring major issues in the 2008 presidential election, notably those at the forefront of today's national discourse.
 The series will feature nationally renowned leaders, scholars, and commentators exploring these issues from multi-disciplinary perspectives and offer opportunities for campus and community conversations.